 Not everyone who takes Parkinson’s medication will experience impulsive and compulsive behaviours, so these side effects should not put you off taking your medication to control your symptoms.

-If you have a history of behaving impulsively you should mention this to your GP, specialist or Parkinson’s nurse.
+If you have a history of these behaviours you should mention it to your GP, specialist or Parkinson’s nurse.

 Asking your specialist to make changes to your medication regime or adjusting the doses that you take is the easiest way to control impulsive and compulsive behaviours.
 So, if you or the person you care for is experiencing this side effect, tell your healthcare professional as soon as possible before it creates large problems.